 1. ADC Therapeutics SA (ADCT)

-Recently, the stock reclaimed its 20-week moving average and is now testing the 50-week line—often a crucial level for confirming longer-term reversals.
+Now the stock has reclaimed its 20-week moving average and is poking around the 50-week line—a spot where longer-term reversals often take shape.

 Breakout Level: $3.49